Are you search for the best books about Hawaii? Here are some great recommendations — for kids, teens, and adults — from

 The Legends and Myths of Hawaii by David Kalakaua

 Let me just say, this book is fantastic.
 Why?
 Because it was written by a literal KING of Hawaii.
 Yeah, you read that right.
 A KING OF HAWAII, Kind David Kalakaua, wrote this book on the islands’ legends and myths.
 Can you get any more authentic?
 Not really.
 So it’s definitely worth dropping a few bucks to learn about Hawaii’s entertaining myths and legends from the best of the best.

 Pidgin to Da Max by Douglas Simonson, Pat Sasaki, and Ken Sakata

-I’ve mentioned this book so many times in my posts.
+I’ve mentioned this book so many times in my past articles.
 It even made it onto my list of the best gifts from Hawaii!
 This compilation of words from Hawaii’s dialect known as Pidgin is filled with cartoons and humor.
 Out of all of the books on this list, this one is the book that is most likely to give you a glimpse into modern-day local culture in Hawaii.